JSON-MART/INFO-1601-PROJECT/README.md

 * **User Authentication:** Features a login page where a valid login is a prerequisite to adding items to the cart.

 ## Website Link
-You can access the live website here:[jsonmart.netlify.app](jsonmart.netlify.app)
+You can access the live website here:(jsonmart.netlify.app)